 Are you looking for a new access control reader?
-Or perhaps you’ve decided it’s time to install one in your building?
-Compared to other access control options, a door card reader is a simple solution to control entry.
+Or perhaps you’ve decided it’s time to install a new key card system in your building?
+Compared to other access control options, a door card reader is a simple solution to control access.

 Shopping for the perfect access control system can be daunting without a basic understanding of what you’re looking for.
-In this guide, we break down what a door card reader is, what you need to know before purchasing, and a list of the best card readers on the market.
+In this guide, we break down what a door card reader is, what you need to know before purchasing, and what the best card reader on the market is.